 In 2015, Rottnest Express issued 443 free return ferry tickets to volunteers from 6 community groups: Rottnest Society, Conservation Volunteers Australia, Scouts WA, Nursery Volunteers, the Green Army and the Rottnest Foundation.
-These groups combined, provided a total of 4940.5 hours of their time to complete tasks associated with revegetation for the Wadjemup Walk Trail project.
+These groups combined, provided a total of 4940.5 hours of their time to complete tasks associated with revegetation for the Wadjemup Bidi project.

 A total of 6865 trees were planted by these volunteers!

 All of these plants were propagated in the Rottnest Nursery, which was reopened in 2011 by the Rottnest Island Authority Environment Team after being inactive for 10 years.
 Seeds from local native plants are collected from around the Island and grown in the Nursery to assist in meeting revegetation, rehabilitation and amenity planting requirements for the Island.
 The Nursery is run primarily by a group of passionate volunteers.
-Approximately half of the native plant species propagated at the Nursery is utilised for the Wadjemup Walk Trail project.
+Approximately half of the native plant species propagated at the Nursery is utilised for the Wadjemup Bidi project.
 Propagating seedlings in the Rottnest Nursery decreases material & freight costs and increases biodiversity of the Island.

 Quokkas graze heavily on seedlings, therefore tree guards are essential when undertaking revegetation on Rottnest in order to ensure newly planted seedlings are protected.
 The guards are removed once the plants have grown and hardened enough to either deter or withstand the grazing pressure.